 This proposed amendment to the Florida Constitution requires the Legislature to convene annually in regular session on the second Tuesday in January.
-However, the amendment also permits the Legislature to establish alternative commencement dates by law.
+However, the amendment also permits the Legislature to establish alternative commencement dates one session at a time by a law approved by a super majority vote.